Improving the management of your fleet and assets can boost efficiency and create cost savings

 3. Understand your data: Time is money!
 It’s important to have immediate access to your data and be able to interpret it quickly.
-Instead of using a system that requires you to look around for the data you need – for example, a series of spreadsheets or paper-based filing systems – opt for a system that enables you to easily access all your data from a single location, and create instant comparisons and reports that boost your understanding of what is happening in your fleet, and what could be improved.
+Instead of using a system that requires you to look around for the data you need – through dated practices such as spreadsheets or paper-based filing systems – opt for a system that enables you to easily access all your data from a single location.
+From this instant comparisons and reports that boost your understanding of what is happening in your fleet, and what could be improved.

 Following this process will provide you with a solid start in understanding what data you have, what data you need and how it could be used to support positive changes.